maikka39/Personal-Website/content/writeups/holiday-hack-challenge/2024/prologue/elf-minder.md

 ### Method 2 - Springs

-From reading in the official Discord server, I learned there was another way using springs, so let's explore that option as well!
+From the hint given in the conversation with the elf Poinsettia, we got the following line: "I've run into some weirdness with the springs though."
+This hints at the possibility to use springs to get to the end as well.

-A good starting point would be to first figure out how the springs work.
+A good starting point here would be to first figure out how the springs work.

 {{< code language="js" title="guide.js (getSpringTarget)" isCollapsed="true" >}}